GianniBuoni/learn-cicd-starter/README.md

 _This starts the server in non-database mode._ It will serve a simple webpage at `http://localhost:8080`.

-BuonGian's version of Boot.dev's Notely app
+GianniBuoni's version of Boot.dev's Notely app